 - Exactly what supports your saree – your blouse/ choli, the petticoat, accessories, jewellery, makeup and hairdo – plays an important role in making certain that you simply look suave, svelte and stylish.

 - Blouse – Put on a properly-fitting, well-cut blouse.
-Something that’s too tight (and shows all of your bulges) or something like that that’s too loose (and appears unshapely) will appear horrible.
+Something that’s too tight (and shows all of your bulges) or something like that’s too loose (and appears unshapely) will appear horrible.

 - Avoid sleeveless or halter styles, because they will reveal the width.
-However, for those who have toned arms/torso and narrower shoulders, however a bulkier lower half, you are able to put on a shimmery, revealing blouse to balance the appearance.
+However, for those who have toned arms/torso and narrower shoulders, or a bulkier lower half, you are able to put on a shimmery, revealing blouse to balance the appearance.

-- Wear an extended blouse or choose a jacket-style waist length choli – to cover a flabby mid-riff.
-Slimming corset styles, unless of course, they’re so tight that the fat rolls will unveil, will appear good too.
+- Wear an extended blouse or choose a jacket-style waist-length choli – to cover a flabby mid-riff.
+Slimming corset styles, unless, of course, they’re so tight that the fat rolls will unveil, will appear good too.

 - Jewellery and Accessories – Keep to the ‘small and balanced’ rule here too.
 Avoid brooches and belts.
 Don’t put on huge neck-pieces which will visually widen your torso.
-If you’re putting on big earrings, don’t put on any necklace, as this gives a fantasy of lengthy and slender neck and décolletage.
+If you’re putting on big earrings, don’t put on any necklace, as this gives a fantasy of a lengthy and slender neck and décolletage.

-- Do NOT put on a kamar-bandh (waist jewellery), unless of course, you possess a shapely figure, and you need to accentuate your relatively smaller sized waist.
+- Do NOT put on a kamar-bandh (waist jewellery), unless of course, you possess a shapely figure, and you need to accentuate your relatively smaller-sized waist.

 5. The Drape

-While the majority of us take proper care of other aspects, we frequently forget to make sure flawlessness within this vital step.
+While the majority of us take proper care of other aspects, we frequently forget to make sure of flawlessness within this vital step.
 Drape – the way you really pleat and put on your saree, is actually, the most crucial factor – that may help you look svelte and slim.
 Thankfully, there are hardly any rules here.

 - Avoid very lengthy sarees.
 Like a simple rule, more fabric means excess fat.
-So, decide on a usual length.
+So, decide on the usual length.
 In case your saree exceeds 5.45 meters long (unless of course, you’ll need a saree more than that), it’s not recommended.

 - Tie your petticoat slightly over the navel level.
-It ought to neither be too tight nor be too loose.
+It ought to neither be too tight nor too loose.

 - While tucking within the pleats, don’t select a place actually in your navel area.
 Rather, tuck them slightly for the side.

-- Once you pleat the saree, go ahead and take loose fabric finish (in the left, and tuck it nicely and easily within an ape (diagonal) way, therefore the hip area (in the front, close to the pleats) is correctly skimmed.
+- Once you pleat the saree, go ahead and take the loose fabric finish (in the left, and tuck it nicely and easily within an ape (diagonal) way, so therefore the hip area (in the front, close to the pleats) is correctly skimmed.

 - Do not put on a loose scree.
 Tie it snugly.